-Democratic Republic of Congo: Humanitarian Crisis and Ebola outbreak
+Democratic Republic of Congo: Elections, Humanitarian Crisis and Ebola outbreak

-Bernard Balibuno, CAFOD’s country representative in DR Congo, saw for himself the devasting impact the conflict has had on communities when he recently visited Beni, in North Kivu.
+Bernard Balibuno, saw for himself the devastating impact the conflict has had on communities when he recently visited Beni, in North Kivu.

 “I met Kavuro, a single mother of four children who fled her village because a militia group – the Allied Democratic Forces (ADF) looted and killed people in her area.
 She is living with a host family from her church, but they are also very poor.